 (i) Performance-related compensation: The short-term performance-related compensation plans are based on performance criteria, which include the performance of the DKSH Group and/or its sub-divisions and/or individual objectives.
 Achievement of objectives is generally measured in the one-year period to which the short-term plan applies.
 The Board of Directors, assisted by the Nomination and Compensation Committee, determines the performance criteria, the objectives, and the degree of objective achievement.
-The longterm, performance-related compensation plans are based on performance criteria, which relate to DKSH Group's strategic objectives (e.g. financial objectives, shareholder return, and/or other benchmarks).
-The achievement of objectives is generally measured in three-year periods.
-The amount of the long-term compensation pay-out is limited.
-The longterm performance-related compensation may be paid in cash, in the form of share-based compensation (such as restricted or unrestricted shares, entitlements, or subscription rights on shares) or comparable instruments, other benefits, or in specie.
-The Board of Directors, assisted by the Nomination and Compensation Committee, determines the conditions for the design, the definitive entitlement (vesting), the blocking period, the vesting and the forfeiture of the compensation granted.
-These conditions may provide for the extension, accelerated vesting, or other requirements concerning the allocation, acquisition, or forfeiture of rights as a result of certain pre-defined events such as the termination of the employment or of the mandate.
-The Board of Directors determines the evaluation criteria for the individual compensation on the basis of the principles applying to the preparation of the Compensation Report.
+The long-term, performance-related compensation plans are based rectors determines the evaluation criteria for the individual compensation on the basis of the principles applying to the preparation of the Compensation Report.

 (ii) Duration of employment contracts, loans, credit facilities, and post-employment benefits: The Company (or companies controlled by it) may enter into contracts with members of the Board of Directors as to their compensation for a fixed term of one year.
-Similarly, the contracts of employment with the members of the Executive Committee may have a fixed or indefinite term, while the maximum duration for such fixedterm contracts and the maximum notice period for contracts of an indefinite term shall be twelve months.
+Similarly, the contracts of employment with the members of the Executive Committee may have a fixed or indefinite term, while the maximum duration for such fixed-term contracts and the maximum notice period for contracts of an indefinite term shall be twelve months.
 The Company (or its subsidiaries) may, to the extent permissible by law, compensate members of the Board of Directors and of the Executive Committee for any disadvantages resulting from legal proceedings or settlements relating to their activities on behalf of the Company or subsidiaries, advance corresponding payments, and take out relevant insurance policies.
 Such payments are not deemed to be compensation, loans, or credits.
 In addition, the Company (and its subsidiaries) may offer members of the Executive Committee retirement benefits (such as pensions, the purchase of health insurance policies, and so forth) outside of the occupational pension scheme and pay these out after their departure.
 Such retirement benefits outside of the occupational pension scheme may not exceed CHF 850,000 a year.
-The employment contracts of members of the Executive Committee may provide for post-contractual non-competition undertakings up to a maximum of twelve months, whereby neither the compensation for non-competition may not exceed the timely prorated fixed annual compensation prior to termination nor the average of the compensation of the last three financial years.
+The employment contracts of members of the Executive Committee may provide for post-contractual non-competition undertakings up to a maximum of twelve months, whereby neither the compensation for non-competition may not exceed the timely pro-rated fixed annual compensation prior to termination nor the average of the compensation of the last three business years.